LucasPrieto30/LucasPrieto30/README.md

 - 👋 Hi, I’m Lucas and i study Computer Science in the Universidad Nacional de General Sarmiento.
 - 😃 I like coding and learning new things every day.
-- 🧐 Java - Python
+- 🧐 .NET, Javascript
-- 🌱 I’m currently learning PHP & MySql
+- 🌱 I’m currently learning React & Typescript
 - 📫 How to reach me: lucasprieto30@gmail.com

 <!---